Take the quiz

 Are aligners comfortable?

-The aligners are made of a rigid and robust medical quality plastic, so their surface is smooth and delicate with the mouth’s soft tissue.
-Because of this, it’s usually more difficult for chafing and sores to form with invisible aligners vs with braces.
+Impress aligners are made of a rigid and robust medical quality plastic, and their surface is smooth and delicate with the mouth’s soft tissue.
+Chafing and sores to form with invisible aligners vs braces is less likely.

 As for the pressure, it’s possible to notice some when changing from one aligner to another.
 However, since the changes are very frequent, this sensation is hardly noticeable and is very light.